Having a little trouble loading that 4th axis onto your machine table? No worries with this Raytheon powered exoskeleton:

 Plastic pockets hold the goodies…

 There’s no end of things you could put in them.
 I’m envisioning binders for carbide insert storage.
-Divide them up by type of tooling, put some quick reference info on like the guy did with the resistor color codes (match tooling to insert type, with notes on SFM and chipload for various materials and applicability of various insert grades that have worked) and you’re there.… Read the rest
+Divide them up by type of tooling, put some quick reference info on like the guy did with the resistor color codes (match tooling to insert type, with notes on SFM and chipload for various materials and applicability of various insert grades that have worked) and you’re there.
+Someone probably already makes exactly the right thing to go in the 3-ring binder to maximize its usefulness for this application too.…

 Deep pockets are hard to machine.
 You’ve got tool rigidity problems with long tools to reach down deep coupled with chip clearance as the deeper the hole the harder it is to get the chips out of there.
 Couple that with thin walls and you have this part Eric Tate recently showed on the Yahoo Tormach forums: